Close Menu

 Christine Winder, Editor's Voice

-Christine Winder is a freelance writer who covers topics from wellness to lifestyle to career and finance.
+Christine Winder St. Peter is a freelance writer who covers topics from wellness to lifestyle to career and finance.
 She has a degree in communications and media studies from Roanoke College.
 When she’s not writing, you can find her searching for the best pizza in the city or at home in the Near West End snuggling her two cats.

 Advertisement